 Winner — 2016 & 2017

-We can easily match all the common brick types.
-But the process is not always so straightforward.
-Occasionally bricks used on old homes, and sometimes on brand new homes, are either not available anymore or aren’t available to order in small quantities.
+We can easily match all common brick types.
+But the process is not always straightforward.
+Occasionally bricks on old homes, and sometimes on brand new ones, are unavailable in small quantities or even not available at all.
 In these cases, we have to look for the best possible match.

 Here’s how we prioritize our search:

 - Size: Masonry is so precise that bricks even 1/4″ off create huge problems.
 Usually joints will be too big or too small, and the improper bonds simply won’t work.

 - Colour: Brick colour is more noticeable than texture.
 A brown brick in a red wall looks worse than a red flat brick in a red textured brick wall.

 - Texture: Bricks have various textures (lines, bark, divots, sand finish, etc.) and matching bricks should have a similar exterior finish.

 Click on the link below for some pictures of common brick types: